IvanLudvig/IvanLudvig.github.io/travel/_posts/2022-07-22-lanzarote.md

 {%- assign name = 'Lanzarote' -%}
 {%- include travel-country-map.html -%}

-In July I spent 9 days on two of the Canary Islands, flying from Naples to Lanzarote and back from Fuerteventura.
+I visited two of the Canary islands flying from Naples to Lanzarote and back from Fuerteventura.
 The flights cost me €162.

 Thank god I don't collect and carry useless shit and all my stuff fits into Ryanair hand luggage dimensions.
 Remember, what you own ends up owning you.
 It was a 4 hour flight and bam, I'm on an island off the coast of Africa in the Atlantic Ocean.
 <center></center>